Mona Awad: Work

-Her next novel, Bunny, was published in June, 2019, by Viking Press.
-Bunny tells the story of a girl named Samantha Mackey who attends a prestigious graduate program located in New England, at the fictional Warren University.
-There Samantha finds herself entangled in the weird rituals led by the "Bunnies" — her fellow students who are more than just the clique that they seem on the surface.
+Her second book, Bunny, was published in June, 2019, by Viking Press.
+Bunny tells the story of a girl named Samantha Heather Mackey who attends a prestigious graduate writing program located in New England, at the fictional Warren University.
+There, Samantha finds herself entangled in strange rituals led by the "Bunnies" — her fellow students who are more than just the clique that they seem on the surface.
+The novel was optioned for film by Bad Robot Productions in 2023.

-Her third novel, All's Well, was released on August 3, 2021 by Simon & Schuster.
+Her third novel, All's Well, was released on August 3, 2021, by Simon & Schuster.

-She has lived in the US since 2009, currently in Boston.
+Awad's fourth novel, Rouge, was released on September 12, 2023 by Simon & Schuster.

+Author Margaret Atwood has praised Awad's writing.

+We Love You, Bunny was shortlisted for the 2025 Giller Prize.